 - Think carefully about the domain name you register.
 Will it grow with your brand?
 Keep it simple to start with

 - Don’t have time to blog or update content?
 Go for a portfolio style one-page website instead.
 With a lot less content to create and update, an online portfolio will be your digital calling card.
+You could even try some of these free portfolio builders if a website seems like too much work.

 - A powerful LinkedIn profile is a must: review yours on a regular basis